Chotoviny: Sights

 In 1770–1780, the fortress in Chotoviny was rebuilt to a Neoclassical castle.
 In the 19th century, it was reconstructed to its present Neo-Renaissance form and the adjacent castle park with an area of 22.5 ha was founded.
-It is dendrologically valuable.
+The park is dendrologically valuable.

 A church was probably founded here already between 990 and 1000.
 The Church of Saints Peter and Paul was built originally in the Gothic style and was rebuilt in 1781–1786, when the Empire tomb of the Nádherný noble family in the style of a Doric temple was added.